To diagnose type 2 diabetes, you'll be given a:

 - Fasting blood sugar test.
 A blood sample will be taken after an overnight fast.
 A fasting blood sugar level less than 100 mg/dL (5.6 mmol/L) is normal.
 A fasting blood sugar level from 100 to 125 mg/dL (5.6 to 6.9 mmol/L) is considered prediabetes.
 If it's 126 mg/dL (7 mmol/L) or higher on two separate tests, you have diabetes.

-If you're diagnosed with diabetes, the doctor may do other tests to distinguish between type 1 and type 2 diabetes — which often require different treatments.
+If you're diagnosed with diabetes, the doctor may do other tests to distinguish between type 1 and type 2 diabetes — since the two conditions often require different treatments.